cstemm/Predicting_Adult_Autism/README.md

 Using 20% of the data as a test set, the SVC model predicted the correct test set targets with an overall accuracy of 96%.
 The positive ASD classification precision is 97% and only one false positive out of 104 true negatives was predicted with a recall of 99%.

+## Conclusions and Reflection
+By completing this project, I achieved a deeper understanding of the best practices for model selection and evaluation, core competencies in predictive analytics.
+I also learned more about undiagnosed ASD in adults, an ignored and growing crisis.
+There is a lot to like about Dr.
+Thabtah’s work in ASD which empowers sufferers to self-diagnose and seek targeted therapy and/or experts directly to improve quality of life.
+Seeking mental health treatment or assistance with disability is fraught with barriers and misdirection, so I believe providing knowledge and tools to those with ASD is a noble cause.
+The models built in this project streamline Dr. Thabtah’s screening models yet retain high predictive performance.
+The six questions out of the AQ-10 used in the models all relate to two clear behavioral traits, trouble with non-verbal communication via facial expressions and difficulty managing multiple tasks and distractions.
+This simplified model for flagging ASD is practical for front line encounters because the predictors can be ascertained through casual conversation as opposed to more clinical and psychiatric interrogation.
+I hope that my research dispels the stereotype of ASD patients always exhibiting “stimming” behaviors such as rocking or hand flapping, as no references to any repetitive physical activity are used as inputs in the predictive models in this project.